RogueStar112/reading-notes/course_102/007_javascript_tutorial.md

 ## 6. What is a JavaScript function??

-A Javascript function runs certain blocks of code when it is called.
+A Javascript function runs blocks of code that you put in it, when it is called.
 To call a function, you typically run it like this `function()`.

 ## 7. What does it mean to invoke - or call - a function?